pygfx/wgpu-py/docs/backends.rst

 .. py:function:: wgpu.backends.wgpu_native.set_instance_extras(backends, flags, dx12_compiler, gles3_minor_version, fence_behavior, dxil_path, dxc_path, dxc_max_shader_model)

     Sets the global instance with extras.
-Needs to be called before instance is created (in enumerate_adapters or request_adapters).
+Needs to be called before instance is created (in enumerate_adapters or request_adapter).

     :param backends: bitflags as list[str], which backends to enable on the instance level.
 Defaults to ``["All"]``.
 Can be any combination of ``["Vulkan", "GL", "Metal", "DX12", "BrowserWebGPU"]`` or the premade combinations ``["All", "Primary", "secondary"]``.
 Note that your device needs to support these backends, for detailed information see https://docs.rs/wgpu/latest/wgpu/struct.Backends.html
     :param flags: bitflags as list[str], debug flags for the compiler.
 Defaults to ``["Default"]``, can be any combination of ``["Debug", "Validation", "DiscardHalLabels"]``.